Team-Takeoff/Capstone/README.md

      preprocessor = joblib.load(files['Models']['pipe'])
      ```

-    2. The Neural Network has several dependencies and can be challenging to setup.
-Make sure you're using a CPU runtime (to avoid any issues) and that the NN_Model.py files is accessible to the model:
+4. The Neural Network has several dependencies and can be challenging to setup.
+Make sure you're using a CPU runtime (to avoid any issues).
+Install and import both the dill and scikeras packages:
+    ```
+       !pip install dill
+       !pip install scikeras
+    ```
+    Make the NN_Model.py files accessible to the model:
      ```
      import sys
      project_dir = files['Dirs']['Main']